robertoszek/pleroma-bot/docs/gettingstarted/beforerunning.md

 ## Fediverse tokens

-You also need to obtain the bearer tokens for the Fediverse account(s) you plan to use for mirroring.
+You will need to obtain the bearer tokens for the Fediverse account(s) you plan to use for mirroring.

 === "Mastodon"